Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Two-staged Reinforcement Learning

 \section{Two-staged Reinforcement Learning}

-This section will describe our algorithm for solving challenging control problems with sparse reward signals and sensitive dynamics, which are difficult to solve with naive formulations.
-Our key insight into solving this problem is to adopt a two-staged approach by employing an \emph{RL based motion planning} stage and a \emph{motion imitation} stage (Figure~\ref{fig:overview}).
+Our algorithm solves challenging control problems by decomposing it into two deep RL stages: a \emph{motion planning} stage and a \emph{motion imitation} stage (Figure~\ref{fig:overview}).
 During the \emph{motion planning} stage, we aim to find an approximate motion plan for the given problem using simplified dynamics.
-During the \emph{motion imitation} stage, we train a control policy with the original, complex action space to imitate the given motion plan.
-This approach allows us to solve complex problems in a much more sample-efficient manner, which is difficult to achieve using standard deep RL formulations.
+During the \emph{motion imitation} stage, we train a control policy with the original action space to imitate the given motion plan.